justinqbui/justinqbui.github.io/_posts/2022-11-04-ML_Interview_notes.md

 The largest challenge is evaluating models, since continual learning amplifies the risk of a catastrophic failure.
 Each iteration of the model poses another opportunity for it to fail.

 Another point of pain are dealing with certain algorithms.
-NNs were well with fine-tuning with small micro-batches, but matrix based models (like collobrative filtering) and tree-based work quite a bit worse when dealing with this.
+NNs work well with fine-tuning with small micro-batches, but matrix based models (like collobrative filtering) and tree-based work quite a bit worse when dealing with this.
 When dealing with incoming data, if we're normalizing or using anything that relies on mean, median, etc, it makes it much more difficult to clean our data since we only have access to a subset of our data.

 ### Four Stages of Continual Learning